rafa8626/rafa8626/README.md

 I'm Rafael Miranda (aka, Rafa), a 13+ years experienced Software Engineer.

-- 🔭 I’m currently working on performance improvements and a project dedicated to eConsent at my new job.
+- 🔭 I’m currently working on performance improvements and migrating our project to Vite and Ract 18.
-- 🌱 I’m currently learning DynamoDB and other AWS tech stack to be a MEAN developer 😈.
+- 🌱 I’m currently re-learning data strucures and algorithms, learning DynamoDB and other AWS tech stack to be a better and MEAN developer 😈.
 - 🚧 I created [OpenPlayerJS](https://github.com/openplayerjs/openplayerjs) in 2018, and I actively maintain it.
 - 📫 You can reach me using email: rafa8626@gmail.com